← Back to profile

 Second, we focus on physics-based interactions to obtain both visual and verbal clues.

-Third, we also adopt puzzle-in-puzzle strategy.
+Third, we also adopt a puzzle-in-puzzle strategy.